insaneinthemembrane/LizaGo/README.md

->
->**Be aware, there are different gas requirements for ERC20 tokens than there are to ETH itself.
-Be sure to use enough gas when sending an LGO transaction.**
+> Be aware, there are different gas requirements for ERC20 tokens than there are to ETH itself.
+Be sure to use enough gas when sending an LGO transaction.

->
+> To send ERC20 tokens you must sign a transaction, which uses some itself gas.
+Gas is sold at a cost per unit price.

+> TransactionCost = gasUsed * gasPrice

+> An ERC20 token's gasUsed is "fixed".

+> If you can make any sense out of this, see: [Ethgasstation](https://ethgasstation.info/predictionTable.php).

 -----